viliusddd/tick-it-off/README.md

 Create a new todo item.

-> Need to login with user.login endpoint first and then replace $ACCESS_TOKEN with the accessToken.
+> Need to log in with user.login endpoint first and then replace $ACCESS_TOKEN with the accessToken.

 ```sh
 curl -s http://localhost:3000/api/v1/trpc/todo.create \